 Videos Directed by Rob Wolf

-In addition to working as a writer, journalist and podcast host, Rob Wolf has directed numerous videos about new justice initiatives, including the following:
+In addition to working as a writer, journalist, and podcast host, Rob Wolf has directed numerous videos.

 Dallas County Criminal Court 10 and the Response to Family Violence